Norepinephrine Levels and Effects while Breastfeeding

 Effects on Lactation and Breastmilk

-Relevant published information in nursing mothers was not found as of the revision date.
+Norepinephrine inhibits the synthesis of beta-casein via stimulation of adrenergic beta-2 receptors.
 Animal data indicate that norepinephrine can decrease serum prolactin and reduce milk production, as well as inhibit the release of oxytocin, which inhibits milk ejection.

 Thomas GB, Cummins JT, Doughton BW, et al. Direct pituitary inhibition of prolactin secretion by dopamine and noradrenaline in sheep.
 J Endocrinol.
 1989;123:393–402.
 [PubMed: 2607250]